 If you're looking to be cloud-agnostic, then I would recommend using this Terraform Cloud option or the below Scalr option as they will both allow you to store state without caring about the underlying infrastructure or storage mechanism.

-Cloud offers some of the best functionality out of the box as it is the direction HashiCorp seem to be driving their products.
-This push to Cloud could be seen as a positive or negative and is undoubtedly something worth digging into more in another post.
+Cloud offers some of the best functionality out of the box, since it's the direction HashiCorp seem to be driving their products.
+You could read this push to Cloud as a positive or a negative, and it's worth digging into more in another post.

 To configure our Terraform code to use the Cloud state, we must do this a little differently to all other ways; instead of having a backend {} block, we rather will have a cloud {} block.
 This block also allows us to configure other things about cloud configuration.

-The code below shows how we can configure our code to utilize the department-of-mysteries workspace in the Terraform Cloud organization ministry-of-magic.
+The code below shows how to configure our code to use the department-of-mysteries workspace in the Terraform Cloud organization ministry-of-magic.

 terraform {